gotthardp/lorawan-server/doc/Installation.md

 ## Build Instructions

 You will need the following prerequisites:
  * Rebar3, the Erlang build tool.
+   * On Linux it will download automatically.
-Please follow the [installation instructions](https://www.rebar3.org/docs/getting-started).
+   * On Windows follow the [installation instructions](https://www.rebar3.org/docs/getting-started).
  * npm, the JavaScript package manager.
    * On Linux, try typing `yum install npm` or `apt-get install npm`.
    * On Windows, install the [Node.js](https://nodejs.org/en/).